speedwave319/speedwave319.github.io/_posts/2026-06-16-math-problem-13.md

 Suggested Solution

-not available at the moment; please come back later
+not available at the moment; please come back later (I have to scan my worked solution)

 > No marking scheme available for this question